Student Wellbeing refers to the students’ physical, social and emotional development

 The school has a designated First Aid Officer who is responsible for the upkeep of all documentation.

-When a student visits the First Aid room, they are provided with a written note that is sent home to the parents.
-A copy is kept at the school.
+When a student visits the First Aid room details are documented on SIMON via an iPad kept in the First Aid room.
+This automatically notifies parents that their child has visited sick bay.
 Parents are always notified by phone for any serious accidents or if a child becomes ill.
 This includes any type of head injury.